 Change the following paragraph as follows:

 The NDP Announcement frame has four variants, the VHT NDP Announcement frame, the HE NDP Announcement frame, the Ranging/Sensing NDP Announcement frame, and the EHT NDP Announcement frame.
 The four formats are distinguished by the setting of the NDP Announcement Variant subfield in the Sounding Dialog Token field.
 The Ranging and Sensing NDP Announcement frames are distinguished by an additional indication in the Special STA Info field.
-The Special STA Info field is always present in a Sensing NDP Announcement frame regardless of TB/non-TB Sensing Sounding and its AID11 subfield is equal to 2045.
-The Special STA Info field may be placed in any STA Info field location in a Sensing NDP Announcement frame, that is, the Special STA Info field does not have to be placed at the start of the list of STA Info fields.
+The Special STA Info field is always present in a Sensing NDP Announcement frame and its AID11 subfield is equal to 2045, while the NDP Announcement frame with the Special STA Info field is not sent in the TB Ranging exchange.
+The Special STA Info field shall be placed at the start of the list of STA Info fields in a Sensing NDP Announcement frame.

 Change the following paragraph as follows: